Vic Washington: College career

-Pro football career
+Professional football career

 Washington was not drafted by the NFL when he was expelled, but he soon found an opportunity with the Canadian Football League.
 He joined the Ottawa Rough Riders in 1968.
 He shared the backfield with future NFL running back Bo Scott.
 Washington ran 109 times for 678 yards with seven touchdowns in his rookie season.
 He was also utilized as a receiver and returner.
 He caught 25 passes for Ottawa in 1968 for 426 yards for two touchdowns.
 Ottawa advanced all the way to the Grey Cup against the Calgary Stampeders.
 With Ottawa trailing 14–11 in the fourth quarter, Washington was part of a "quick pitch sweep left" play that would see him take a toss from the quarterback that saw the ball hit the ground but bounce right back to his arm that he would then take for a 79-yard touchdown run from scrimmage, establishing a Grey Cup record that still stands.
 Ottawa would prevail 24–21 for their first Grey Cup in eight years.
 Washington was the leading rusher in the game, running 13 times for 128 yards while also catching three passes for 25 yards while receiving the Most Valuable Player Award.
 The following year, he ran 117 times for 717 yards and five touchdowns while also catching 47 passes for 760 yards and eight touchdowns.
-He did not play in the 1969 matchup against the Saskatchewan Roughriders.
+He did not play in the 1969 matchup against the Saskatchewan Roughriders due to recovering from a broken leg.
 In 1970, the San Francisco 49ers drafted Washington in the fourth round.
 He elected to play for the BC Lions that season, where he was utilized more as a receiver than rusher, catching 28 passes for 475 yards (while rushing only three times) before joining the 49ers as a free agent.